GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/greater_perth_revised2023/analysis/probabilistic_inundation/README.md

 This folder contains scripts for probabilistic inundation calculation, which can be run after all the models in [../../swals](../../swals) have been simulated.

+Before running anything you'll need to modify [application_specific_inputs.R](application_specific_inputs.R) for your case.

+You will also have to hand-modify various scripts below.
+This is explained in comments but perhaps not comprehensively.
+It is always a good idea to read any script prior to submitting it.

+# Exceedance-rate calculations

+All the calculations in this section are based around exceedance-rates.
 Below we show how to compute rasters depicting:
 * The logic-tree-mean rate of inundation (depth > 1mm).
 * The rate of inundation (depth > 1mm) at the 16th and 84th percentile epistemic uncertainty
 * The logic-tree-mean exceedance-rate for a range of max-stage values (0.6, 1.6, 2.6, ...)